cihankarluk/depreciation/README.md

 # Depreciation

-Basic calcution for depreciation of Turkish lira against gold and USD rates.
+Basic calculation for depreciation of Turkish lira against gold and USD rates.